couchbaselabs/docs-ng/content/couchbase-manual-2.2/administration-tasks.markdown

     See also, [XDCR Behavior and Limitations](#couchbase-admin-tasks-xdcr-functionality) and for more information on Elastic Search, see
     [Couchbase Elastic Search Guide](http://docs.couchbase.com/couchbase-elastic-search/).

 3. Provide any changes for internal XDCR settings.
-You can also change these settings via the REST API, see [Changing Internal XDCR Settings](#couchbase-admin-restapi-xdcr-change-settings).
+You can also change these settings plus additional internal settings via the REST API, see
+    [Changing Internal XDCR Settings](#couchbase-admin-restapi-xdcr-change-settings).

     How you adjust these variables differs based on what whether you want to perform